txts-team/.github/profile/README.md

 - [txts](https://github.com/txts-team/txts)
   - A faithful recreation of the txti.es service in ASP.NET
 - [txts.py](https://github.com/txts-team/txts.py)
-  - Python wrapper for txts
+  - Python wrapper for interacting with txts

 ## Get in touch